 Straining and holding your breath to get stubborn stool out not only ups the pressure on the veins down there, boosting your risk of hemorrhoids, but may also lead to anal fissures.
-These tiny tears in the tissue that lines your butt hole can occur when you force out large and hard, constipated poop.
+These tiny tears in the tissue that lines your anus can occur when you force out large and hard, constipated poop.
 To help keep stool soft for an easier exit, Mayo Clinic suggests upping your fiber intake, drinking plenty of fluids, and staying active (regular physical activity increases muscle activity in your intestines).
 And to perhaps ease the need to strain, try squatting for a few seconds: that position naturally aligns the intestinal tract in a way that may help move things along with less effort.

 You don’t peek at your poop